datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 <a name="licensing"/>
 ### Licensing

-All contributions to the DataNucleus Project must adhere to the Apache 2 license.
-Notwithstanding the above, at the discretion of the PMC, DataNucleus Project downloads may include separately licensed code from third parties as a convenience and where permitted by the third party license, provided this is clearly indicated.
+All contributions to the DataNucleus project must adhere to the Apache 2 license.
+Notwithstanding that, at the discretion of the administrators of the project, DataNucleus project downloads may include separately licensed code from third parties as a convenience and where permitted by the third party license, provided this is clearly indicated.

+### Branching

+As a general rule, we branch when we're at a point of changing internal/external DataNucleus APIs of a plugin.
+So, for example, we're developing
+_datanucleus-core_ and want to change some API.
+The process is as follows

+1. Create branch with name "{version}" where the _version_ is the version that is stored in that branch (so the current version).
+2. Update _pom.xml_ of __master__ branch to the next version number (so if we have just created a branch for 3.2 then this will be 3.3.0-SNAPSHOT).

+If you are developing a new feature then you can optionally develop it in its own branch, so choose a branch name that is _not a version_ (so doesn't conflict with the naming convention above).
+When you have fully implemented the feature and merged it into master and it is fully tested then you should delete the old branch.

+### Tagging

+Tagging is performed when we release a plugin, and the Maven _release_ plugin automatically creates tags with names of `{artifact_id}_{version}`
+(e.g datanucleus-core-3.2.11).
+Developers shouldn't have any need for adding other tags.

 <a name="versioning"/>